Keeping up with the Financial Times

-The FT knew that online news was changing fast, and their subscription model meant they had to deliver something above and beyond the news and services available for free.
-The next generation of ft.com was already on their minds, and now they needed a partner who could help envisage it and bring it to life.
+The Financial Times knew that online news was changing fast, and their subscription model meant they had to deliver something above and beyond the news and services available for free.
+The next generation of ft.com was already underway, and now they needed a partner who could help envisage it and bring it to life.

-There were two overarching challenges to solve for the FT
+There were two overarching challenges to solve for the Financial Times:

-Delivery — To deliver the next generation ft.com homepage including the successful integration of UX and design across all other streams
+- Delivery — To deliver the next generation ft.com homepage demonstrating the successful integration of UX and design across all other streams

 In order to demonstrate how collaboration between different functions of a product team can be optimised in a given environment, it is necessary to first learn about that environment.
 This is why we started our engagement by placing a core multi-disciplined product team central to the working group.
 Acting as a hub, we were physically, geographically and functionally central to the core offering of the next generation ft.com, the home page.